ZNLP/SOTA-MT/README.md

 Zhengxin Yang, Jinchao Zhang, Fandong Meng, Shuhao Gu, Yang Feng and Jie Zhou.
 2019.
 Enhancing context modeling with a query-guided capsule network for document-level translation.
 In Proc. of EMNLP 2019.\
 Jiacheng Zhang, Huanbo Luan, Maosong Sun, FeiFei Zhai, Jingfang Xu, Min Zhang and Yang Liu.
 2018.
 Improving the transformer translation model with document-level context.
 In Proc. of EMNLP 2018.\
 Zaixiang Zheng, Xiang Yue, Shujian Huang, Jiajun Chen and Alexandra Birch.
 2020.
 Toward Making the Most of Context in Neural Machine Translation. arXiv:2002.07982.\
 Hongfei Xu, Deyi Xiong, Josef van Genabith and Qiuhui Liu.
 2020.
 Efficient Context-Aware Neural Machine Translation with Layer-Wise Weighting and Input-Aware Gating.
-In Proc. of IJCAI 2020 (sorry that this paper is not publicly available yet).\
+In Proc. of IJCAI 2020.\
 Shuming Ma, Dongdong Zhang, Ming Zhou.
 2020.
 A Simple and Effective Unified Encoder for Document-level Machine Translation.
 In Proc. of ACL 2020.

 # 4. Non-autoregressive Transformer